 Key takeaways

-Valtrex is a prescription antiviral medication used to treat symptoms of herpes virus infections such as cold sores, genital herpes, shingles, and chickenpox, but cannot cure these infections.
+Valtrex (valacyclovir) is a prescription antiviral medication used to treat viral infections, such as cold sores, genital herpes, and shingles.

 If you’ve ever had shingles or cold sores, you know how uncomfortable these infections can be.
-Valtrex is an antiviral medication that can help relieve symptoms that come from viral infections like shingles or chickenpox.
-This article gives an overview of drug information including Valtrex side effects, warnings, and drug interactions that you should be aware of before taking the medication.
+Valtrex is an antiviral medication that can help relieve symptoms from viral infections like shingles or chickenpox.
+This article gives an overview of drug information, including Valtrex side effects, warnings, and drug interactions that you should be aware of before taking the medication.

 What is Valtrex?

 Herpes virus infections include cold sores, genital herpes, shingles, and chickenpox.
-Valtrex can’t cure herpes infections, but it can treat symptoms like herpes sores and blisters.
+Valtrex can’t cure herpes infections but can help treat symptoms like herpes sores and blisters.
 Valtrex is not an over-the-counter medication, so if you have a herpes infection, you’ll need a prescription.

-It can take up to seven to 10 days for Valtrex to start working for some people, while others may feel relief from their symptoms after a day or two.
-The amount of time it takes your symptoms to go away will depend on your age, the severity of your symptoms, and your metabolism.
+Valtrex can take up to seven to 10 days to start working for some people, while others may feel relief from their symptoms after a day or two.
+The amount of time it takes your symptoms to go away will depend on factors such as your age, severity, and metabolism.

 Valtrex for cold sores